v2i0s2h2/canister_azle_app/README.md

 # canister_azle_app

-Welcome to your first Azle project!
-This example project will help you to deploy your first canister (application) to the Internet Computer (IC) decentralized cloud.
-It is a simple getter/setter canister.
-You can always refer to [The Azle Book](https://demergent-labs.github.io/azle/) for more in-depth documentation.
+This is a example of canister project deployed on the Internet Computer (IC) decentralized cloud.

-`dfx` is the tool you will use to interact with the IC locally and on mainnet.
-If you don't already have it installed:
+`dfx` is the tool you will use to interact with the IC locally.

 ```bash
 npm run dfx_install
 ```

-Next you will want to start a replica, which is a local instance of the IC that you can deploy your canisters to:
+Next you wilwant to start a replica, which is a local instance of the IC that you can deploy your canisters to:

 ```bash
 npm run replica_start